valdrox/devscorer/README.md

-  --org <organization>    Limit analysis to specific organization --repos <repositories>  Limit analysis to specific repositories (comma-separated) --org-repos <org>       Analyze only repos owned by this organization --min-activity <number> Minimum activities required to include a repository
+  --org <organization>    Limit analysis to specific organization --repos <repositories>  Limit analysis to specific repositories (comma-separated) --org-repos <org>       Analyze only repos owned by this organization --min-activity <number> Minimum activities required to include a repository (default: 1)

 Review Options:
   -l, --limit <number>    Maximum commits to analyze (for testing)